elegant-scipy/elegant-scipy/markdown/ch4.markdown

 there, but unlike packages such as FFTW, it has a permissive free software license.

-Consider that a naive calculation of the FFT takes
+Consider that a naive calculation of the DFT takes
 $\mathcal{O}\left(N^2\right)$ operations.
 How come?
 Well, you have $N$ (complex) sinusoids of different frequencies ($2 \pi f \times 0, 2 \pi f \times 1, 2 \pi f \times 3, ..., 2 \pi f \times (N - 1)$), and you want to see how